 Another misdemeanor type of assault would be if the assault was inflicted or threatened on a law enforcement officer, a firefighter, an emergency medical care provider, transit employee, or other specified public officer.
 If a law enforcement officer, firefighter, EMT, transit authority, policemen or other public officer is threatened, then that assault, based upon the victim’s title and knowledge of their title when the assault was threatened or inflicted upon them, and the fear of such infliction upon them, would be a first-degree misdemeanor which is punishable by up to one year in jail and/or $1,000 fine.

 Aggravated assault which occurs when the threat of violence is to do great bodily harm, or the ability to inflict violence based upon the instrumentality that may have been used to cause the assault, and that they would be capable of causing great bodily harm.
 If a perpetrator threatens to chop a person’s arm off and has a knife in their hand, brandishing it at that person, this is threatening great bodily harm instead of just casual bodily harm.

 Causing great bodily harm would make the charge an aggravated assault which is a third-degree felony.
 If a weapon is involved, e.g., a knife, a baseball bat, a club, and threatening to use it, this is aggravated assault with a deadly weapon.
 A car has been designated in the criminal context as a deadly weapon.
 That charge gets elevated to a third-degree felony which carries up to 5 years in prison and a much higher fine.

 Assault is a serious crime with even more severe consequences.
-An individual convicted of assault can find themselves If you are facing West Palm Beach assault charges, get in touch with an attorney who can work diligently to defend you against these charges.
+If you are facing West Palm Beach assault charges, get in touch with an attorney who can work diligently to defend you against these charges.
 A skilled lawyer can advocate for you.